Sustainable business decision modelling with blockchain and digital twins: A survey: Taxonomy of Sustainability with Blockchain

 \subsubsection{Trusted Execution Environment (TEE)}

 TEE is an operating environment outside the primary system.
 It provides isolation and protection for running trusted applications.
 A TEE co-exists with RichOS, which manages system services and resources.
 TEE is only responsible for code execution - it cannot be influenced by the code's external environment, and ensures security and costs~\cite{MAO10059124}.
 Different types of TEE can achieve this.
 For example, Liu \textit{et al.}~\cite{LIU9705115} have used the Arm Cortex-M series TEE microcontroller.
 As a result, TEE sustainability is achieved with enhanced security and efficient resource utilisation.
-However, based on the TEE architecture, the security within it is not always adhered to.
+However, based on the TEE architecture, security is not always adhered to.
+Poulami \textit{et al.}~\cite{POULAMI235483} have proposed smart contracts executed on the Bitcoin network.
+They used a TEE to integrate with the network, maintain data security and reduce transaction complexity.
+Poulami \textit{et al.} implemented the smart contracts with multi-round contracts handling coins, which support real-time application scenarios.